Blog

 I’ll show some examples at the bottom of each section, but in the end, chose whichever brand you prefer.

-Keep in mind that until your little one is over 6 months, they will not really be playing with toys, other than the rattles and baby activity gym.
+Keep in mind that until your little one is over 6 months, he/she will not really be playing with toys, other than the rattles and baby activity gym.

 So if you receive any of these toys as a baby gift, plan to stash them in a closet for a few months.